 - Disney Dining Plan Access upon booking.

-- Disney Resort Guests get FREE Parking at the Disney Parks, Disney Springs and Disney Water Parks.
+- Disney Resort Guests get FREE Parking at the Resorts, Disney Theme Parks, Disney Springs, and Disney Water Parks.

 Where Can You Stay Off-Site at Walt Disney World?